Meriwool Merino 250 Bottom Review

 Layering Ability

 The Merino 250 Bottom makes an excellent next-to-skin layer.
-Although the first wearing may feel slightly itchy from the superfine Merino wool, this should alleviate itself after the first wash.
-This soft fabric glided over most every other layer we paired it with, be it stretchy running tights, stiffer hiking pants and jeans, or even nylon ski mountaineering pants.
+Although the first wearing may feel slightly itchy from the superfine Merino wool, this should alleviate after the first wash.
+This soft fabric glided over most every other layer we paired it with, be it stretchy running tights, stiffer hiking pants, and jeans, or even nylon ski mountaineering pants.

-Many of the design features help out when these bottoms are buried underneath layers of clothes.
+Many of the design features help when these bottoms are buried underneath layers of clothes.
 The built-in fly can help speed up calls to nature.
-The soft, thick waistband works well to keep them from sagging, and the tight bottom cuffs help keep the ankles from rising up.
+The soft, thick waistband works well to keep them from sagging, and the tight bottom cuffs help keep the ankles from riding up.
 Flatlock seams throughout minimize chafing.

 Should You Buy the Meriwool Merino 250 Bottom?

 The Merino 250 makes a great budget-friendly, introductory pair of 100% wool long underwear.
 If you want to see what all the fuss about Merino is but don't want to refinance your home to try out a pair, these are a great place to start.
 These long johns will definitely help keep you toasty warm whenever you need to be outside in wintry weather for hours on end.
-Their main weakness may just be in their breathability, meaning if it's too warm for these thick woolies or you're just exerting yourself too much, you may feel a little overheated.
+Their main weakness is in their breathability, meaning if it's too warm for these thick woolies or you're just exerting yourself too much, you may feel a little overheated.
 But for activities where you're staying outside in one place most of the time — think hunting and fishing — the Meriwool 250 is a perfect ally.

 What Other Long Underwear Should You Consider?